kranthivodnala/movie-recommender-mlops-pipeline/README.md

 A MLOps pipeline built on the MovieLens 100K dataset — covering experiment tracking, model serving, containerization, and a visual frontend.
 Built as part of a 20-hour MLOps mastery plan by a DevOps engineer transitioning into ML Platform Engineering.

+## 🧠 How It Works — In Plain English

+A user watches 10 movies and gives their ratings (1–5 stars).
+The ML model studies that rating pattern and predicts scores for every other movie they haven't seen yet.
+It then returns the top 10 highest predicted ones as recommendations.

+The model also looks at other users who rated those same 10 movies similarly — and borrows their opinions on unseen movies.
+That's why it's called Collaborative Filtering — it collaborates across users, not just your own history.

+Same core idea behind Netflix, Spotify, and YouTube recommendations.

 ---

 ## 🏗️ Architecture